MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ```

 Under `@EntryPoint()`, select **Run** to see the initialization and measurement of the qubits.
 You can run the program several times, each with a different output in the debug console.

-> [!NOTE]
-> `@EntryPoint()` is only required for standalone Q# programs.
-When running a Q# program in Jupyter Notebooks or calling a Q# program from a Python host file, it's not required and will throw an error if included.

 ## Next step